 Back pain is a common musculoskeletal problem that affects about eight in 10 people.
 It’s the leading cause of disability globally and sends millions of Americans to the emergency room each year.
 At South Valley Neurology, the expert neurologists provide safe, effective treatment for back pain.
-Call the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for teenagers and adults, or use the online booking tool to schedule an appointment today.
+To schedule an appointment, please call our office number 669-207-0046.

 Back pain refers to any discomfort, stiffness, or irritation that affects any area of your spine, including the lumbar, thoracic, or sacral regions.
 It can occur due to injuries, underlying health problems, or lifestyle factors like poor posture.